akazukin5151/koneko/MANUAL.md

 ## It is highly recommended to use the interactive configuration assistant!

-After installing, type `lscat` and select the first option and go through all assistants.
+After installing, type `lscat 1 7` and follow the instructions.
 Just copy the suggested settings to your config in `~/.config/koneko/config.ini`.
 The below text are just for documentation, so don't worry if it is confusing -- it is always better to configure it interactively.

 See [example config](example_config.ini) for reference.